Chart Color Schemes

 While New Town retains a healthy unemployment rate of 3.7%, recent employment declines have impacted its national performance ranking

-At this time, 3,540 residents are employed and the unemployment rate is 0.3% lower than Greater Hobart's rate of 4.0%.
-Workforce participation in New Town is similar to Greater Hobart's at 61.6%.
-The dominant employment sectors among residents include health care & social assistance, education & training, and public administration & safety.
-Accommodation & food services show particular specialization with an employment share 1.3 times the regional level, while construction has lower representation at 5.1% compared to the regional average of 8.7%.
+According to Census responses, 9.2% of residents work from home.
+The dominant employment sectors are health care & social assistance, education & training, and public administration & safety.
+There is particular specialization in accommodation & food services, with an employment share 1.3 times the regional level.
+Conversely, construction shows lower representation at 5.1% compared to the regional average of 8.7%.

-The ratio of 0.6 workers per resident indicates a higher level of local employment opportunities than usual.
-In the 12-month period prior, New Town's labour force decreased by 1.2%, with employment declining by 0.7%, causing unemployment to fall by 0.4 percentage points.
-Greater Hobart experienced an employment decline of 0.7% and a labour force decline of 0.9%, with a 0.2 percentage point drop in unemployment.
-State-level data as of 25-Nov shows Tasmania's employment contracted by 0.35% (losing 2,010 jobs), with the state unemployment rate at 4.1%.
-This compares favourably to the national unemployment rate of 4.3%, though it lags behind national employment growth of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years nationally, but growth rates vary significantly between industry sectors.
-Applying these projections to New Town's employment mix suggests local employment should increase by 6.8% over five years and 14.1% over ten years.
+The ratio of 0.6 workers per resident indicates above-average local employment opportunities.
+Between September 2024 and September 2025, labour force decreased by 1.2%, employment declined by 0.7%, causing unemployment to fall by 0.4 percentage points.
+In contrast, Greater Hobart saw an employment decline of 0.7% and a labour force decline of 0.9%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that New Town's employment should increase by 6.8% over five years and 14.1% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment